zjnyly/TeraFly/README.md

 ---

+## 💡 Highlight

+We provide **HLS kernels** that can be rapidly customized for research purposes, enabling efficient experimentation and algorithm validation on FPGAs.

+---

 ## 🔍 Overview

 Terafly is designed to maximize memory bandwidth and computational efficiency on FPGA platforms—specifically targeting embedded and datacenter FPGAs like the **Xilinx Alveo U50lv**.
 It supports end-to-end LLM inference with minimal host intervention, and includes tooling for weight packing, hardware generation, and interactive demo deployment.